Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: Experiments

 \textbf{Pretraining.} The FECCT backbone is pretrained on BCH, LDPC, and polar codes, using the 12 codes summarized in Appendix~\ref{app:pretrain_codes}.
 Pretraining is conducted on the all-zero codewords for $4,000$ epochs with a batch size of $256$, where $E_b/N_0$ is uniformly sampled between \SI{2}{\decibel} and \SI{7}{\decibel}.
 We use the Adam optimizer and a cosine learning-rate schedule, decaying from $1\times 10^{-4}$ to $1\times 10^{-6}$.

-\textbf{SAP library.} We construct a pruning mask library using six representative ECCs commonly adopted in ECCT-based decoder evaluations, selected to span diverse code families and parameters: BCH $(31,16)$ and $(63,51)$, LDPC $(96,64)$ and $(121,60)$, and polar $(64,48)$ and $(128,86)$ codes~\cite{Choukroun2022error,Choukroun2024foundation}.
-For the spectral signature in~\eqref{eq:sig}, we set $K=20$.
-We use $\beta=0.1$ as the scaling parameter in the spectral similarity score (Appendix~\ref{app:alt_similarity}) and empirically set the reuse threshold to $\tau=0.5$.
+\textbf{SAP library.} We construct a pruning mask library using six representative ECCs commonly adopted in ECCT-based decoder evaluations, selected to span diverse code families and parameters: BCH $(31,16)$ and $(63,51)$, LDPC $(96,64)$ and $(121,60)$, and polar $(64,48)$ and $(128,86)$ codes~\citep{Choukroun2022error,Choukroun2024foundation}.
+We use $\tau=0.5$ as the reuse threshold (Appendix~\ref{app:tau_threshold}).

 \textbf{Retraining.} For a target code, we perform LoRA-based recovery after structured pruning with rank $r=8$ and scaling factor $\alpha=16$.
 LoRA adapters are applied to all attention projection matrices ($W_Q$, $W_K$, $W_V$, and $W_O$) in the transformer.
 The pruned model is retrained for 100 epochs using both the BCE loss and the KD loss, with the unpruned model as the teacher; in this case, we set $\gamma=1$ in~\eqref{eq:loss}.
+All experiments were run on NVIDIA RTX A6000 GPUs.